MDX policies for third-party apps for iOS

 Address of a specific alternate Citrix Gateway that should be used for authentication and for micro VPN sessions with this app.
 This is an optional policy that, when with the Online session required policy, forces apps to reauthenticate to the specific gateway.
 Such gateways would typically have different (higher assurance) authentication requirements and traffic management policies.
 If left empty, the server’s default gateway is always used.
 Default value is empty.

 If On, the app is locked when the device is jailbroken or rooted.
 If Off, the app can run even if the device is jailbroken or rooted.
 Default value is On.

 If On, the app is locked when the device is not connected to a Wi-Fi network.
 If Off, the app can run if the device has an active connection, such as a 4G/3G, LAN, or Wi-Fi connection.
 Default value is Off.

 Allowed Wi-Fi Networks

 Comma-delimited list of Wi-Fi networks.
 If the network name contains any non-alphanumeric characters (including commas), the name must be enclosed in double-quotes.
-The app will run only if connected to one of the networks listed.
+The app runs only if connected to one of the networks listed.
 If blank, all networks are allowed.
 This does not affect connections to cellular networks.
 Default value is blank.

 App update grace period (hours)